thomasnield/kotlin-statistics/README.md

 FieldDistributions(subjectWords={i=1, make=1, u=1, offer=2, congratulations!=1, your=1, inheritance=1, is=1, waiting!=1, hey=1}, sender={princeofnigeria2000@aol.com=2, lotterybacklog@gmail.com=1, jessica47@gmail.com=1})
 ```

+## Reusing Logic with Extension Functions

-Here is another example.
-Here i a data set of white blood cell counts for a sample of patients:
+Here is another example that demonstrates code reuse using Kotlin extension functions.
+Here is a data set of white blood cell counts for a sample of patients:

 ```kotlin
 import java.time.LocalDate